 There are different types of images:

-- ISO image: An installation image used for the initial installation of an operating system.
+- ISO image: An installation image used for the initial installation of an operating system (OS).
 Such images are released by OS vendors and are used for installation on physical and virtual servers.

-- Preinstalled disk image: Contains an already installed and configured operating system ready for use after the virtual machine is created.
-These images are offered by several vendors and can be provided in formats such as qcow2, raw, vmdk, and others.
+- Preinstalled disk image: contains an already installed and configured operating system ready for use after the virtual machine is created.
+You can obtain pre-configured images from the distribution developers’ resources or create them manually.

 Once a resource is created, the image type and size are automatically determined, and this information is reflected in the resource status.